 What are the Benefits of Investing in Fine Wine?

 Fine wine has a track record of delivering stable growth and strong returns on investment that has outperformed financial markets and commodities over the long term.
-Due to its stability, compared to volatile financial markets, it should be held for the medium to long term, i.e. minimum 5 to 10 years, to optimise returns.
-As a tangible asset with finite supply it can perform like Gold and protect wealth during periods of economic uncertainty.
+Due to its stability, compared to volatile financial markets, fine wine as an investment should be held for the medium to long term, i.e. minimum 5 to 10 years, to optimise returns.
+As a tangible asset with finite supply wine can perform like Gold and protect wealth during periods of economic uncertainty and rising inflation.

 Fine wine’s classification by HMRC as a ‘Wasting Asset’ generally means that any profits made on sale are exempt from Capital Gains Tax.
 There are other tax advantages available utilising the Chattels exemption, considering estate planning and EIS investment opportunities.
 For more information see Vin-X’s Special report on the Tax Treatment of Fine Wine and always refer to your Tax Advisor to consider your personal circumstances.